teapartydev/teapartydev-blog/content/posts/Optimistic Concurrency in a Pessimistic World.md

 Concurrency can be managed using two primary methods.
 Pessimistic Concurrency Control (PCC) and Optimistic Concurrency Control (OCC).
 Additionally, there is an evolved version of OCC known as Deterministic Optimistic Concurrency Control (DOCC).

-## Exploring Approaches to Concurrency Control
+## Exploring approaches to concurrency control

 ### Pessimistic Concurrency Control (PCC)